 The only adjustments that RICs, REMICs, REITs, and FASITs must make to federal taxable income to arrive at Wisconsin net income are those necessary to account for the depreciation and amortization differences described above and any difference in the Wisconsin and federal basis of any asset disposed of in a taxable transaction.
-(Note: If any amendments made to the Internal Revenue Code after December 31, 1996, and as amended by P.L.
-105-33 and P.L.
-105-34, affect the computation of such corporations' federal taxable income, additional adjustments may be necessary.)
+(Note: If any amendments made to the Internal Revenue Code after December 31, 1997, affect the computation of such corporations' federal taxable income, additional adjustments may be necessary.)
 All other adjustments listed in Schedules V and W don't apply to RICs, REMICs, REITs, and FASITs.